microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/index.md

 There are multiple types of partnerships with Microsoft:
 - Engineering Partnership - Launching a joint technical project
-- Co-Sell / GTM: Primary focus of this academy
+- Co-Sell / GTM: Primary focus of this Academy

 ### Why be a Microsoft Partner?

 - Integrated Billing for Customers
-  - Customer likely has billing setup with Microsoft
+  - Customer likely has existing billing setup with Microsoft
   - Approving new Purchase Order for customer can take months
 - Customers can use eligible Partner solutions to [decrement MACC](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/track-consumption-commitment?tabs=portal)
 - MS is HUGE.
 MS Partner network is even bigger